Changes in immigration regulations

 • a citizen of the United Kingdom of Great Britain and Northern Ireland who exercised the right of residence in Poland before 31 December 2020, and still resides in Poland (or a family member residing with them, subject to certain exceptions),

-- personal appearance at the municipal office will be required to obtain a PESEL number.
-Only children born in Poland will be exempt from this requirement.
+- personal appearance at the municipal office is required to obtain a PESEL number.
+Only children born in Poland are exempt from this requirement.

-The same obligation of personal appearance will apply to completing address registration (meldunek) for the above-mentioned foreigners - if they do not already have a PESEL number.
+The same obligation of personal appearance applies to completing address registration (meldunek) for the above-mentioned foreigners - if they do not already have a PESEL number.

 source of change: